 Piquirenda Thermal Power Plant (‘CTP’)

-In the north of the Province of Salta is located CTP, in the small village of Piquirenda, Municipality of Aguaray, Department of General San Martín.
-Its construction started in early 2008 and finished in 2010; it has 30 MW consisting of ten GE (‘General Electric’) Jenbacher JGS 620 gas-fired engines, representing 0.1% of Argentina’s installed capacity.
-From 2011 to 2020, the average annual generation was 114 GWh, with a record high of 156 GWh registered in 2017 and a record low of 53 GWh registered in 2019.
+In the north of the Province of Salta, CTP is located, in the small village of Piquirenda, Municipality of Aguaray, Department of General San Martín.
+Its construction started in early 2008 and finished in 2010; it has 30 MW consisting of ten GE (‘General Electric’) Jenbacher JGS 620 gas-fired engines, equivalent to 0.1% of Argentina’s installed capacity.
+From 2011 to 2021, its average annual generation was 109 GWh, with a record high of 156 GWh registered in 2017 and a record low of 53 GWh registered in 2021.

 The following table shows the most relevant statistical data on CTP: